-As of right now, all of these factors actually work in Joe's favor, since there is a path for treatment that could conceivably cure Joe of the PSC (which is often not an option for people with this disease).
-Unfortunately, this will require a full liver transplant in addition to chemo and radiation.
-Even though Joe's liver is healthy right now, there is no other way to prevent the PSC from progressing or to ensure that the bile duct cancer does not return.
-We have an amazing interdisciplinary team of research doctors at Duke Hospital who have taken on Joe's case, and we are fortunate that Duke just so happens to be one of the top 3 hospitals in the country for dealing with PSC-related treatments and transplants.
-While Joe's path to healing and recovery will be long, the doctors are very confident based on what they are seeing right now that he will come out the other side of all this.
+As of right now, all of these factors actually work in Joe's favor, since there is a path for treatment that could conceivably cure Joe of the PSC altogether (which is not usually an option for people with this disease).
+Unfortunately, this will require him to undergo a full liver transplant in addition to chemo and radiation.
+Even though Joe's liver is healthy right now, there is no other way to prevent the PSC from progressing, and no way to ensure that the bile duct cancer does not return, without replacing the entire system.

 An amazing interdisciplinary team of research doctors at Duke Hospital have taken on Joe's case, and we are fortunate that Duke just so happens to be one of the top 3 hospitals in the country for dealing with PSC-related treatments and transplants.
 While Joe's path to healing and recovery will be long, the doctors are very confident based on what they are seeing right now that he will come out the other side of all this.
 The treatment plan will occur several phases over the course of the next year:

 Phase 1: Chemo/Radiation (March-April): Joe will undergo 5 1/2 weeks of chemotherapy and radiation, in order to eliminate the cancer cells in his bile duct and GI area.